 Gemlog joined Watsi on May 21st, 2018.
 57 other people also joined Watsi on that day!
-Gemlog's most recent donation supported Isaac, a 23-year-old hardworking man from Kenya, to fund fracture repair surgery so he can walk again.
+Gemlog's most recent donation supported Oun, a 75-year-old retired farmer and grandmother from Cambodia, to fund cataract surgery in her eye so that she can be more independent.

 Isaac is a 23-year-old from Kenya who works as a manual laborer, loading and off-loading sand in the Maai Mahiu area.
 His father passed away while he was young, and he has been living with his mother and sister.
 A few weeks ago, during work, Issac slipped into a ditch and broke his right femur.
 His colleagues came to help him and brought him to Kijabe hospital.
 It is difficult for Isaac to walk, and he is in chronic pain.
 Fortunately, surgeons at our medical partner can help.
 On May 11th, Isaac will undergo a fracture repair procedure, which will help him walk easily again.
 Now, our medical partner, African Mission Healthcare Foundation, is requesting $1,500 to fund this procedure so he can walk again.
 Isaac shared, “I am in pain and can’t walk without support.
 I am out of options since I cannot afford the cost of the treatment.”